anurag-kqi/MI-7-systems/know_base/process/process.md

 Q15.
 How many processes can I create?
 Is there any limit as how many processes one can create?
 - There is no limit on creating new process.
 - We can create multiple processes.
+- but how many processes can run at the same time is depends on cpu

 Q16.
 What part of code after fork is executed only by child process and why?